Skip to content

-Drywall Calculator — Sheets, Screws & Joint Compound
+Plasterboard & Drywall Calculator — Sheets, Screws & Jointing

-Calculate how many drywall (plasterboard / gypsum board) sheets you need for any room, including waste.
+Calculate how many plasterboard or drywall sheets you need for any room, including waste.
 Supports standard and custom sheet sizes, and accounts for windows, doors and ceiling areas.

 How the drywall calculator works